Sunday, January 19, 2025

 Irenaeus, an early church father, said nearly the same thing.
 “We have not been made gods from the beginning, but at first men, then at length gods but following the only true and steadfast Teacher, the Word of God, our Lord Jesus Christ, who did, through His transcendent love, become what we are, that He might bring us to be even what He is Himself. - 1

-This is without a doubt one of the most borderline teachings of The Church of Jesus Christ of Latter-Day Saints.
+This is without a doubt one of the most borderline, esoteric teachings of The Church of Jesus Christ of Latter-Day Saints.
+Certainly it challenges ideas that must be reckoned with such as, God is unchangeable, God cannot fall, and the eternality of God.
 Not all Latter-day Saints accept the idea which suggest a regression of divine beings.
 Mormon doctrine on this point can be hazy, both in and out of the church.
-It does not play much of a role, one way or the other in LDS worship or thought.
-Nevertheless, I believe this is an important tenant of our church.
-One can make an appropriate claim that this has been taught in the past, not only in our church, but in the Bible as well.
+Though classified as esoteric, one can make an appropriate claim that this has been taught in the past, not only in our church, but in the Bible as well.

 Just as Jesus Christ is a glorified human being, so it can be said of the Father.
 Like father, like son.
 If one believes Jesus is THE only God there is, then it should be plain--Jesus was a man.